build-umass/owl/README.md

 node server.js
 ```

-The command prompt will display the 'Hello world!' message.
+A 'Hello world!' message will be displayed on the command prompt and on the website hosted at <localhost:3000>.